FAQs

 Usually about 40-45 minutes, although the first few lessons might last longer.
 The first lesson will take about an hour.

-Well, to begin with it is not a therapy!
+Well, to begin with, it is not a therapy!
 The technique is a form of postural re-education, which involves co-operation and attentiveness from the client, quite different to being a patient.
 The idea is that you develop a skill that will enable you to do less to achieve more.
 It is not a set of exercises.
 Also, there is homework!
-But it mainly involves having a rather nice lie down.
+But it only involves a nice lie down.

-Is the Alexander Technique similar to yoga, Pilates or physical therapy?
+Is the Alexander Technique like yoga, Pilates and other physical therapies?

 Not at all.
 But like some of these methods, the Technique is intended to improve the way you move and function.
 The improvement in posture, well being and stress levels are more of a very welcome side effect!
 However, the Alexander Technique differs in that it shows you how to stop doing the things that may be harming you.
 It doesn't stop when the session is over.
 The responsibility for development continues to be with you, even after you leave the lesson.